Dobiasd/yo_dawg_ml_model_architecture/README.md

 ## Is this helpful?

-Maybe, not sure yet if the additional complexity and computational cost is worth it.
+Maybe.
+Not sure yet if the additional complexity and computational cost are worth it.

 ## Implementation